friday963/aws-security-specialty-notes/README.md

                 4. API gateway then passes to lambda function
             - Important differentiator
                 - User pools contains the identity, the identity pool are how you get the credentials to access AWS resources.
+            - High level benefits of web federation:
+                - Offload user validating and authenticating user identities.
+                - No custom sign-in in code.
+                - Well-known integrations.
+                - Any OIDC provider can be used for IDF purposes.

         - IAM
             - Can use separate SAML 2.0